Authority: Senior Vice Provost and Director of Libraries

 (3) Pursuant to subpoena, court order, or where otherwise required by law.

-2.2 Library staff may not disclose information about library users unless directed to do so by the Vice Provost and Director of Libraries or the Office of General Counsel.
+2.2 Library staff may not disclose information about library users unless directed to do so by the Senior Vice Provost and Director of Libraries or the Office of General Counsel.

 2.2.1 This prohibition includes names, identification numbers, telephone numbers, addresses, etc.